Emergence of quantum spin liquid and spin-flop phase in Kitaev antiferromagnets in a [111] magnetic field: Results and Discussion

 To be specific, we will examine certain parameter points along the line of $h = 0.2$.
 In this new phase, the ground state is unique and the energy spectrum is very dense with a tiny excitation gap.
 Taking $\phi/\pi = 0.11$ which lies well within the bulk of the phase as an example, we find an excitation gap of $\Delta \approx 0.008$.
 The SSSF and the DSSF at the same parameter point are shown in Fig.~\ref{FIG-HighGamma}(a).
 For the SSSF shown in the inset, it is observed that the high intensity is diffusely distributed over a wide momentum range, with the nominal peak located halfway between the vertices of the first and second Brillouin zones.
 Meanwhile, the DSSF exhibits broad and continuous spectral weight characteristics in the low-frequency range.
+The slight spectral weight at high-frequency regime around $\omega \approx 1.5$ may be attributed to either fractionalized excitations or finite-resolution effects.
 Together, these phenomena indicate the presence of a likely QSL in the ground state.

 To detect possible unusual excitations, we compute the specific heat $C_v$ and thermal entropy $S$ at the parameter points $\phi/\pi = 0.09$ and $\phi/\pi = 0.11$, which are close to the phase boundary and deep into the new phase, respectively.
 As shown in Fig.~\ref{FIG-HighGamma}(b), the specific heat curve at $\phi/\pi = 0.09$ (in red) shows not only low-temperature and high-temperature peaks but also a smeared intermediate peak.
 As $\phi$ increases, say to $\phi/\pi = 0.11$, the high-temperature peak remains stable while the low-temperature peak shifts to a lower temperature and becomes more pronounced.
 Notably, the intermediate peak is also enhanced and evolves into a distinctly observable feature.
 In parallel, the thermal entropy, depicted in Fig.~\ref{FIG-HighGamma}(c), undergoes a three-step release in accordance with the specific heat having a three-peak structure.
 We note that such a three-peak specific heat is scarce and the multiple peaks may be a reminiscence of fractionalized excitations.
 Compared with neighboring KQSL, we conclude that the new phase is a proximate QSL characterized by high TEE and three-peak specific heat.